Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 ### **Reference experiment**
 The reference experiment represents the baseline for the project, so every experiment is based on the experience gained from the first run.
 The used evaluation metrics have been adapted (see above) to `pascal_voc_detection_metrics`.

 After running the experiment (start commands see `alex_run_training.py`), it shows the following performance:
-Training time: ~20min
-Eval time: ~3 min
+Times: training time ~20min, eval time: ~3 min
 Having a look at the analysis via tensorboard, it shows that the metrics for the reference run (pink) are quite bad compared to all other runs.
 Although it has run only for 25k steps, it shows bad results quite from beginning of training.
 Also the total_loss is stagnating quite early, so I would not expect a big improvement on further training.
 ![Reference metric result](writeup_files/images/training/reference_metrics.png)
 Regarding detection, we see only very few detections yet (left column, left image, reference: orange).